SlobodanNinkov/SlobodanNinkov/index.md

 ## Looking For

 - Technical roles with end-to-end system ownership
-- Simulation, IoT, real-time systems, sensor fusion, anomaly detection
+- IoT, real-time systems, simulation, sensor fusion, anomaly detection
 - Small teams, real problems, high autonomy
-- Environments where the system has to actually work
+- Systems where field performance is the only metric that matters.

 **Location:** Berlin-based.
 Open to relocation (UAE, Singapore) or remote roles with travel.